LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 damage dice roll (but not rolls for any additional direct damage effect, such as wounding or burning) is multiplied by a percentage bonus.
-The bonus is calculated by taking the damage bonus (summed from the equipped items of the attacker, capped at 200%) minus the melee armor modifier of the defender (capped at 200%, as well), with the outcome bounded between -99% and 99%, which means that at least 1% of damage always gets through and the damage is always lower than twice the dice roll.
+The bonus is calculated by taking the damage bonus (summed from the equipped items and organs and conditions of the attacker, capped at 200%) minus the melee armor modifier of the defender (capped at 200%, as well).
+However, at least 5% of damage always gets through, even if the bonus is below -95%, so excessively strong armor acts only as a buffer against high melee skill of opponents.

 The current pointman's melee bonus, armor modifier and other detailed stats can be viewed in the skills menu, accessible via the `#` command,